 The NHS logo communicates information about medical services.
-The emblem’s colors point to a balanced approach based on the actual needs of patients.
+The emblem’s colors point to a balanced approach grounded in patients’ actual needs.
 The emblem indicates that institutions are ready to treat regardless of a patient’s income.

 Meaning and History

 A unified visual symbol for the entire organization was designed in 1990 to distinguish hospitals providing free patient care funded by the state budget.
-Before this, with private companies, NHS hospitals created their logos, amassing more than 600.
+Before this, private companies created NHS hospitals’ logos, amassing more than 600.
 The common emblem was used within the organization alongside other badges for nine years.
 Only in 1999 was the symbol given sole status.
 Even so, enhancements and additions were still introduced by individual program participants.
-For instance, NHS Scotland incorporated a supporting element into the emblem as a bird’s wings and the caption “Scotland.”
+For instance, NHS Scotland incorporated a supporting element into the emblem, such as a bird’s wings, and the caption “Scotland.”

 What is the NHS?

 The UK’s National Health Service provides free services for citizens, EHIC medical insurance card holders, and refugees.
 The program does not cover dentistry or optics.
-Every 25th country resident works for the organization, and every 36 hours, 1 million patients receive assistance within the system.
+Every 25th resident of the country works for the organization, and every 36 hours, 1 million patients receive assistance within the system.

 1990 – today